noahkohrs/LoLQueueEvaluator/README.md

 ## Overview
 This Python tool is designed for League of Legends (LoL) players to analyze the concept of winner and loser queues.
 It calculates and interprets history to determine if a player is likely in a winner's queue (where the chances of winning are higher due to various factors) or a loser's queue (where the opposite is true).
 By assessing recent game statistics such as win rates, team performance, and player behaviors, the tool aims to provide insights into a player's current matchmaking status.

-## Features
-- **Winrate Analysis:** Calculates and displays the winrate of allies and enemies in the player's last few games.

-- **Player Death Analysis:** Identifies whether the player had the teammate who died the most in recent matches.

-- **API Call Management:** Efficiently manages API calls to avoid overloading with built-in sleep timers.

 ## Installation

 1. Clone the repository: